luca1111810/Monte-Carlo-Option-Pricing-and-Delta-Hedging/README.md

 V_0 = e^{-rT}E[H_T].
 $$

-Monte Carlo estimates are compared against Black–Scholes prices where an analytical benchmark is available.
+Monte Carlo estimates are compared against Black-Scholes prices where an analytical benchmark is available.

 Variance reduction techniques are used to improve estimator efficiency without changing the underlying pricing model.